carpeliam/at-journal-2024/src/entries/at-day-102-happy-hill-shelter-to-velvet-rocks-shelter.md

 ---
-title: "AT Day 102: Happy Hill Shelter to Velvet Rocks Shelter"
+day: 102
-date: 2024-07-13
+date: 2024-07-13T00:00:00.000Z
+dateStr: 7/13/2024
 location: Happy Hill Shelter
+destination: Velvet Rocks Shelter
 start: 1749.2
 end: 1756.5
-miles: 7.3
 sleep: Tent
 mood: 🙂
+title: "AT Day 102: Happy Hill Shelter to Velvet Rocks Shelter"
+sleepScore: 67
+garminFeedback: FOCUS_ON_SLEEP_QUALITY
+recoveryTime: 513
+recoveryTimeFactorFeedback: GOOD
+sleepHistoryFactorFeedback: POOR
+trainingReadiness: 43
 ---
 I'm in NH!
 Today was pretty much a nero, and in some ways it was great, in other ways less so.
 Thumbs up over all, though.